Ali Soilih

 Logo of the Moissy or "Jeunesse Révolutionnaire".

-Ali Soilih M'Tsashiwa (علي صويلح; January 7, 1937 – May 29, 1978) was a Comorian socialist revolutionary and political figure who served as the third President of the Comoros from 3 January 1976 to 13 May 1978.
+Ali Soilih M'Tsashiwa (علي صويلح; January 7, 1937 – May 29, 1978) was a Comorian socialist revolutionary and political figure who served as the third President of the Comoros from 3 January 1976 until a French-backed coup-d'etat toppled him on 13 May 1978.
+Soilih was then captured, tortured with a bayonet and killed while trying to escape.

 Biography

 Soilih was born in Majunga, Madagascar on 7 January 1937.
 He spent much of his early life there, and was educated in Madagascar and France.
 During the early 1960s, he traveled to Comoros, where he worked in agriculture and economic development.

 Rise to power

 In 1967, Ali Soilih was elected to the National Assembly.
 In 1970, Ali Soilih entered politics as a supporter of Said Ibrahim, leader of the Democratic Assembly of the Comoran People, Rassemblement démocratique du Peuple Comorien (RDPC).
 He was appointed minister of equipment and tourism.
 He soon developed an ideology of hostility towards France as the former colonial power.
 His ideas were socialist, and he renounced his Islamic faith and became an atheist.

 On August 3, 1975, less than a month after Comoros gained independence from France, Soilih overthrew President Ahmed Abdallah and became head of a revolutionary council that took over Comoros.
 Soilih, whose adherents were barely armed, hired French mercenary Bob Denard to perform that task.
 He officially became President of the revolutionary council in January 1976 replacing Said Mohamed Jaffar.
 He acquired extensive powers under the terms of a new constitution and implemented socialist economic policies.
 In 1977 he held a referendum on his presidency, with 56.63% of voters endorsing it.